BillyBain/My_React_Portfolio/README.md

 # Thoughts
-React is a lot of fun i can not wait to do more with it!!
+React is a lot of fun I cannot wait to do more with it!!

 # Screenshot
 ![React App - Google Chrome 8_16_2022 7_27_55 PM](https://user-images.githubusercontent.com/100814286/185002463-59e399ec-1326-4b23-9a72-22d551501d22.png)